On the Model Theory of Second-Order Objects: Addendum -- Complete Theories and Categoricity in

-We prove in this section an upwards categoricity result for complete theories in existential second-order logic.
-In particular, we show that under the assumptions of $\omega$-stability and 1-basedness, $\aleph_0$-categoricity entails uncountable categoricity.
+We conclude the paper by proving, in this section, an upwards categoricity transfer result for complete theories in existential second-order logic.
+In particular, we show that under the assumptions of $\omega$-stability and 1-basedness, $\aleph_0$-categoricity of the first-order reduct $T^*$ entails uncountable categoricity of the theory $T$.

 We follow in this section the standard notation and terminology from classification theory.
 In particular, we use the symbol $\ind$ to refer to forking independence and we identify the strong type $\stp(\vec a/C)$ of a tuple $\vec a$ over parameters $C$ with the set of all equivalence classes $E(\vx,\vec a)$, where $E$ is any finite equivalence relation definable over $C$.
+Recall in particular that, in this context, ``finite'' means that $E$ has only finitely many equivalence classes, not that it is finite as a set.
 The set of finite equivalence relations over $C$ we denote by $\FE(C)$.
-We refer the reader to \cite{baldwin2017fundamentals} for these and the related notions from classification theory.

-As the notion of $1$-based theory is less standard, we recall its definition and one of its key properties.
-We stress this is a folklore result and refer the reader to \cite[Fact 3.1]{de2003geometry} for a proof.
+As the notion of a $1$-based theory is less standard, we recall its definition and one of its key properties.
+The result is folklore, but we refer the reader to \cite[Fact 3.1]{de2003geometry} for a proof.
 The converse of the lemma is also true, but we shall not need it.

-In this subsection, $\M$ denotes the ordinary elementary monster model which is suitably universal, homogeneous and saturated.
+In this subsection, we denote by $\M$ the ordinary elementary monster model of the first-order theory $T^*$, which is a $\kappa$-universal, $\kappa$-homogeneous and $\kappa$-saturated model for a large enough cardinal $\kappa$.

 \begin{definition} A first-order theory $T$ is 1-based if for all $A,B\subseteq \M^{\mathrm{eq}}$, we have $A\Ind_{\acleq(A)\cap \acleq(B)} B$. \end{definition}

 \begin{lemma} Suppose $T$ is 1-based and $C$ is finite.
 If $(a_i)_{i\in I}$ is $C$-indiscernible, then for all $0<i<j$ we have $a_i\ind_{Ca_0}(a_j)_{i\neq j\in I}$. \end{lemma}